OmnipresentSupergalacticOneness/OmnipresentSupergalacticOneness.github.io/privacy-statement.md

     <div class="row">
         <div class="col s12">
             Your privacy is important to Omnipresent Supergalactic Oneness and it's creator:
-            Csaba Technology Services, LLC.
-This privacy statement provides information about the personal information that Csaba Technology Services, LLC collects, and the ways in which Csaba Technology Services, LLC or related services use that personal information.
+            Csaba Toth.
+This privacy statement provides information about the personal information that the application/creator collects, and the ways in which the related services use that personal information.
         </div>
     </div>
 </div>